Justice Department announces sweeping investigation into policing practices in Minneapolis

-WASHINGTON -- Attorney General Merrick Garland is expected to announce that the Justice Department is opening a sweeping investigation into policing practices in Minneapolis a day after a former officer was convicted in the killing of George Floyd.

-Wednesday's announcement comes after former officer Derek Chauvin was found guilty of murder and manslaughter in Floyd's death last May, setting off a wave of relief but also sadness across the country.
-The Black man's death prompted months of mass protests against policing in the U.S.
+The decision comes a day after former officer Derek Chauvin was found guilty of murder and manslaughter in Floyd's death last May, setting off a wave of relief across the country.
+The death prompted months of mass protests against policing and the treatment of Black people in the U.S.

+The Justice Department was already investigating whether Chauvin and the other officers involved in Floyd's death violated his civil rights.

+"Yesterday's verdict in the state criminal trial does not address potentially systemic policing issues in Minneapolis," Garland said.

+SEE ALSO: What do the charges against Derek Chauvin in George Floyd's death mean?
+What's next after conviction?

-The Justice Department is already investigating whether Chauvin and the other officers involved in Floyd's death violated his civil rights.
-The investigation being announced Wednesday is known as a "pattern or practice" and will be a more sweeping probe of the entire department and may result in major changes to policing there, a person familiar with the matter told The Associated Press.
-The person had direct knowledge of the matter but was not authorized to speak publicly about the upcoming announcement, planned for Wednesday morning.
+The new investigation is known as a "pattern or practice" - examining whether there is a pattern or practice of unconstitutional or unlawful policing - and will be a more sweeping probe of the entire police department and may result in major changes to policing there.

 Floyd, 46, was arrested on suspicion of passing a counterfeit $20 bill for a pack of cigarettes at a corner market.
 He panicked, pleaded that he was claustrophobic and struggled with police when they tried to put him in a squad car.
 They put him on the ground instead.